GhaniketRajputp005/Blitz-Quiz/README.md

 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.
 For major changes, please open an issue first to discuss what you’d like to modify.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](link-to-license-file) file for details.